First Day Hikes: History

 Independently, another first day walk tradition began on January 1, 1970, in Assateague State Park on the Maryland Eastern Shore.
 It was started by two women who sought to celebrate the beauty of Assateague Island and rally against plans to develop it.
 It subsequently became an annual tradition, with the 30th iteration taking place in 2010, and became very popular over time, with people driving from various other parts of the state to join in with up to 300 others.
 The Ilia Fehrer / Judy Johnson Memorial Beach Walk, named after the two women who started it, is now part of Maryland's roster of First Day Hikes.

 During 2011, Priscilla Geigis, the director of state parks in the Massachusetts Department of Conservation and Recreation, suggested that other state park directors in nearby states adopt the practice.
 The idea quickly spread and by the end of the year, state park directors across the country had become involved.
 Thus, First Day Hikes became a nationwide event on January 1, 2012, under the America's State Parks association, with some 400 hikes being offered.
 The practice has continued to grow in popularity since then.
 In 2016, about 55,000 participants were involved in the hikes nationwide.

 with that number exceeding 62,000 in 2017 with some 1,300 hikes being given.

 The effects of the 2017–18 North American cold wave, which gave frigid temperatures across much of the nation, resulted in numbers for 2018 decreasing to 32,000 participants across some 1,200 hikes.

 The numbers rebounded in 2019 with 55,000 people engaging in hikes that totally some 133,000 miles walked.
 The start of a new decade on January 1, 2020 saw almost 85,000 people hiking a total of over 175,000 miles.

 The COVID-19 pandemic in the United States had an impact on First Day Hikes as it did almost everything else.
 For the January 1, 2021 hikes, some states such as New Jersey and Minnesota cancelled them altogether, with perhaps suggestions for what could be undertaken on one's own; some states such as Connecticut and Arkansas offered self-guided hikes, with provisions to share experiences virtually afterward or gain participation badges; and some states such as New York and West Virginia went forward with guided hikes, but on a smaller scale and with social distancing related measures in place.

+Beginning in 2023, the number of hikes rebounded to levels roughly similar to before the pandemic, with over 1,000 hikes being offered in a year.
+In 2024, Texas set a record for any state by having 17,000 total miles hiked in a single year.
+Nationwide, the year 2024 also saw milestones being reached of over 500,000 participants having walked over 1,000,000 miles during the existence of the program.